matnich89/paper-cup/README.md

 - Its worth mentioning that the database tests would not run on windows it seems there is some weird issue with invoking Docker Desktop...so Macs and Linux only please :)

-- There is a debate in the Go community about GORM vs Raw SQL....
-I am currently in the second camp ( as you can probably tell) but if you were expecting GORM / ORM that is something for us to discuss (I'm not dogmatic about it)

-- Without sounding too cheesy...
-I probably got too into this and put way more effort in than was probably expected...
-  I generally wanted to show how I would approach this in a work setting as much as I could in the time I had.